EIDA/mediatorws/docs/installing/docker.rst

 **Building**:

-Once you environment variables are configured you are ready to build the container image.
+Once you environment variables are configured you are ready to build the container images:

 .. code::

-  $ docker build -t eida-federator:1.0 .
+  $ docker build -t eida-federator:1.0 federator
+  $ docker build -t eida-federator-proxy:1.0 proxy

 **Compose Configuration**: